ga4gh/vrs/docs/source/impl-guide/computed_identifier.rst

 computational pipelines to generate "private" ids efficiently, and makes it easier for distributed groups to share data.

-The VR Computed Identifier algorithm uses two well-established standard algorithms, the SHA-512 hash function, which generates a binary digest from binary data, and Base64 URL encoding, which encodes binary data using printable characters.
 A VR Computed Identifier is computed as follows:

-* serialize the object into abinary data
+* :ref:`Serialize <serialization>` the object into binary data.
-* generate a text digest from the binary data
+* :ref:`Generate a digest <digest>` from the binary data.
-* construct a CURIE identifier based on the digest and object type
+* :ref:`Construct an identifier` based on the digest and object type.

 The following diagram depicts the operations necessary to generate a computed identifier.
 These operations are described in detail in the subsequent sections.

-.. _vr-schema-diagram:
+.. _ser-dig-id:

 .. figure:: ../images/id-dig-ser.png
    :align: left